adrienpoly/React_Rails_Playground/README.md

 **Key points:**
 - Youtube api
 - Simple components without Redux
-- No link to any backends, all datas are coming from Youtube and none are persitted
+- No link to any backends, all data are coming from Youtube and none are persisted

 ## Book list